 - If you are concerned about the Organic’ness of your fruits and vegetables, then save money by sticking to the Dirty Dozen/Clean Fifteen list.

 - Have a no meat day.
 We have a meatless meal day once a week.
-This can be anything from mac n cheese to vegetable fried rice or fettuccini alfredo.
+This can be anything from mac n cheese to vegetable fried rice or Fettuccini Alfredo.
 Cutting out meat one night out of the week can save you about $20 a month or more on it’s own

-- End of the week pantry looking a little bare?
+- Â End of the week pantry looking a little bare?
 Instead of popping out to the shops try having a ‘Pantry Challenge’.
 Get the family involved and make a meal from what you have in stock.
-You might be surprised at what you manage to pull together.
-This one little trick saves us around $50 a month.
+You might be surprised at what you manage to pull together.Â

 - Make your own french fries.
 Peel and slice potatoes, sprinkle with salt and bake for 20-25 minutes until crispy.
 To speed things along, you can par boil the fries and freeze so that you have your own ‘just pop in the oven’ homemade french fries.